-Place the ceramic base plate on Theta sample stage so that the thick red cable is located behind the instrument.
+Remove the large sample stage top by first loosening the screw on the side of the sample stage to reveal the smaller sample stage top.
+Place the ceramic base plate on the smaller sample stage so that the thick red cable is located behind the instrument.
 Insert the environmental chamber on the ceramic base plate in the slot reserved for it (fits only one way), then place the ceramic lid on top of the environmental chamber so that the windows are visible and so that the needle fits through the hole at the top into the sample compartment.
 For individual steps see pictures below from left to right.